 302.5 Rodent Harborage.
 All structures and exterior property shall be kept free from rodent harborage and infestation.
 Where rodents are found, they shall be promptly exterminated by approved processes which will not be injurious to human health.
 After extermination, proper precautions shall be taken to eliminate rodent harborage and prevent reinfestation.

 302.7 Accessory Structures.
-All accessory structures, including detached garages, fences and walls, shall be maintained structurally sound and in good repair.
+All accessory structures, including detached garages, fences and walls and sheds, shall be maintained structurally sound and in good repair.
 A zoning permit is required.

 302.8 Motor Vehicles.
 Except as provided for in other regulations, no inoperative or unlicensed motor vehicle shall be parked, kept or stored on any premises, and no vehicle shall at any time be in a state of major disassembly, disrepair, or in the process of being stripped or dismantled.
 Painting of vehicles is prohibited unless conducted inside an approved spray booth.